 |

-the waiting period, and you have not gone over the maximum annual payout limit and benefit allowance for
+period, and you have not gone over the maximum benefit allowance for

-easier for the consumer if VPI stated which cancer conditions are not covered.
+for the consumer if Nationwide (fka VPI) stated which cancer conditions

 If a cancer is shown to be due to hereditary/genetic reasons, there